stefanghenescu/Project-GwentStone-Lite/README.md

 - **`Test`**: Class used for testing

 ## Code Flow:
-Starting from the main class we create start to create the games.
+Starting from the main class we create the games.
 For every game we then
-create the players and the table.
+create the players (decks) and the table.
 After every component is created we start the game.

-In the Game class, all actions are managed by a public method that processes the command
+In the Game class, all actions are managed by a method that processes the command
 names with a switch case.
 From here we call the static methods from the Action class, in
 order to perform every action.
 These methods can call, depending on the command, other
 methods from the Player class, Table class, Hero class, Minion class or classes that
 extend these ones.

-The output is generated with the help of classes like `JsonNode` and `ErrorHandle`, which
+The output is generated with the help of classes like `JsonNode` and `ErrorHandle`.
-structure and manage the results.

 ## Project Feedback